Ohio county commissioner denies knowledge of attempted breach of local election network

 Investigators with the office of Ohio Secretary of State Frank LaRose (R) believe a government official appears to have facilitated the attempted breach of the election network in Lake County, a spokesman for LaRose said last week.

-At the board meeting Tuesday, a local resident, Lois Osborn, pressed Hamercheck about the incident and said she was “very disturbed” by news reports about the incident.
+At the board meeting Tuesday, a local resident, Lois Osborn, pressed Hamercheck about the incident and said she was “very disturbed” by news reports about it.

-“Some of you might say, to use basketball terminology, ‘No foul here,’” Osborn said.
+“Some of you might say, to use basketball terminology, ‘No foul here,’ ” Osborn said.
 “Well, there was a foul here.
 There was a breach coming from John Hamercheck’s office.”

-She added: “In my mind, this was something very inappropriate for an elected official in Lake County.”
+She added, “In my mind, this was something very inappropriate for an elected official in Lake County.”

-Osborn asked the other two commissioners, Ron Young and John Plecnik, if they would consider censuring Hamercheck for his role in the incident.
+Osborn asked the other two commissioners, Ron Young and John Plecnik, whether they would consider censuring Hamercheck for his role in the incident.

 Young responded that it was premature to consider a censure while investigations are underway.